davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

   javac Tester.java
   ```

-  If, for some reason, `javac` doesn't exist on your machine, then you can skip this part.
+  If, for some reason, `javac` doesn't exist on your machine, you can skip this part -- it's not of particular importance to the lab.

   Because `Tester.java` depends on the other `.java` files, those will be compiled automatically as well.
 It may complain about unchecked/unsafe operations, but it's just a warning that you can ignore for this exercise.
 In the unlikely case in which you get a compilation error, then that means you may have made a mistake moving `shakerSort` in the previous step.
 Go back in with `nano` and fix it.